 Why run a Limited company?

 Although there is an administrative burden attached to operating via a Limited company, it can be tax efficient to run your day trading business through a Limited company.
 Whether or not it is beneficial tends to depend on the level of the day trader’s earnings.

 The main thing to remember when operating a Limited company is that you cannot draw money from the company without triggering a tax event.
 This means that every time you want to take money out of the company you either have to pay yourself a salary and/or dividends, which in both cases will be subject to tax on amounts paid over the respective tax free allowance.

 Paying yourself a salary will mean that you have to operate PAYE (Pay as You Earn) by running a monthly payroll.
 The tax rates applied to the salary are the income tax rates for the relevant tax year.
-You can download the PDF which shows the tax rates for 2018/19.
+Please see the link below for the Income Tax rates:

 In addition, as you are an employee of your company and the company that you own is also your employer, you will have a liability to both employee’s National Insurance Contributions (NICs) and employer’s NICs.

 Paying a dividend

 Dividends are paid from profits after the deduction of Corporation Tax.
 For the tax year 2018/19, the first £2,000 of the dividend paid in a tax year is tax free.
 Please see the link to HMRC’s website detailing how tax is calculated on dividends above the £2,000 allowance: